 NEO vs. Google Classroom

-This page is a detailed comparison between NEO and Google Classroom, taking under consideration the features, functionality, and cost of each platform.
+This is a detailed comparison between NEO and Google Classroom, taking under consideration the features, functionality, and cost of each platform.

 NEO is a world-class, award-winning learning management system (LMS) for schools and universities.
 NEO helps schools manage all classroom activities, such as creating and delivering educational content, assessing students, tracking their results, and promoting communication and collaboration between students and teachers/faculty.